bhanu-katoch/devSolve/README.md

 ---

 ## 📌 Overview
-The **DevSolve Club Website** is the digital hub for our community of problem solvers.
+The **devSolve Club Website** is the digital hub for our community of problem solvers.
 It serves as the central platform for:
 - 📖 **Club information**
 - 📜 **Guidelines and rules for joining**